In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 - you were the victim of mistaken identity.

 Recall that for a burglary charge, a prosecutor has to prove intent.
-This means the accused must have entered a structure with the intent to commit a grand theft, petty theft (petit larceny) or a felony.
-Therefore, it is a defense for defendants to say they did not have this intent.
+This means you must have entered a structure with the intent to commit a grand theft, petty theft (petit larceny) or a felony.
+Therefore, it is a defense to say you did not have this intent.

-Burglary charges cannot stand if the accused did not in any way enter the structure or vehicle.
+Burglary charges cannot stand if you did not in any way enter the structure or vehicle.
 Typical evidence in these cases includes surveillance video, eyewitness accounts, and forensic reports.

-Also recall that for trespass, defendants are only guilty if they were on property without consent.
-This means it is always a defense for defendants to say they had consent of the property owner.
+Also recall that for trespass, you are only guilty if you were on property without consent.
+This means it is always a defense to say you had consent of the property owner.

-Police must have probable cause before they can arrest a suspect of a crime.
-If a person was arrested for violating this statute without probable cause, then any evidence obtained – such as burglary tools – could get excluded from the case.
+Police must have probable cause before they can arrest you for a crime.
+If you were arrested for violating this statute without probable cause, then any evidence obtained – such as burglary tools – could get excluded from the case.
 This means any charges could get reduced or dismissed due to prosecutors having insufficient evidence to prove guilt.

 Sometimes police arrest the wrong person or witnesses pick the wrong person out of a lineup.
 Considering many burglaries take place under the cover of night and with masks, it is not unusual for innocent bystanders to be targeted.
-Unless the D.A. can prove guilt beyond a reasonable doubt, the charges should be dropped.
+Unless the D.A. can prove guilt beyond a reasonable doubt, the charges should be dropped for insufficient evidence.

 4. Can the victim file a civil lawsuit?